Prosper-ador/moodle-plugin1/README.md

-# Moodle Plugin
+# Moodle Plugin Monorepo

- Here we'll develop pluginsfor Moodle
+This repository will house various Moodle-related operators, Helm charts, and plugins.